KabakaWilliam/daystogo/README.md

 # Time Left to the World Cup
-This is a timer that counts down to when the Fifa 2022 World Cup will ebgin
+This is a timer that counts down to when the Fifa 2022 World Cup will begin

 This is also my first attempt at TypeScript so lets see where this goes.
 More styling and designs to come